 Gary Lucas is also working with the UK-based DJ Cosmo (Colleen Murphy) on their dance oriented duo project called Wild Rumpus.
 Their first single "Musical Blaze-Up" sold out it's 12 inch vinyl run in 2 days upon release in May 2007, was played extensively on the BBC and on European radio, received rave reviews in Time Out London, Time Out New York, and HITS Magazine, and was chosen as one of the Best of the Week by iTunes UK, who made it available for download on a special sampler alongside tracks by Prince, Crowded House and Gwen Stefani.
 Their second single "Purple Somersault" was similarly well received and sold out its vinyl pressing almost immediately.
 Gary has been performing one-off sets with Cosmo as Wild Rumpus in a variety of exotic locales, including high profile gigs in Romania and India, and at the London ICA.
 They made their live NYC debut before a full house at famed New York dance club Cielo.
 A third single "Rock the Joint" featuring UK Human Beatbox Champion Beardyman entered the UK dance charts on the heels of a hand-animated video by Tabitha O'Connell (Ren and Stimpy) which has had close to 200,000 hits to date.
 A fourth single "Kazan" was released in Japan in summer 2009, and their new single "Cloud Hopping" sold out its vinyl run in 2 days.
 Their debut Wild Rumpus album is scheduled for release in 2012.

 Over a long performing career Gary Lucas has played and collaborated with Leonard Bernstein, Captain Beefheart, Jeff Buckley, Bryan Ferry, Lou Reed, John Cale, Chris Cornell, the Plastic People of the Universe, Robyn Hitchock, Nick Cave, David Johansen, Alan Vega, jazz greats Roswell Rudd, Steve Swallow, Joe Lovano, Dave Liebman, the Willem Breuker Kollektieff, Beatrice Demi Mondaine, Cheyenne Schiavone, Melissa Mars, Danie Yvinec, Yael Naim and David Donatien, Sussan Deyhim, Institutional Prostitution (Sadaf Ha and Melissa Gagne), Bill Moseley, Moris Tepper, Cliff Martinez, Eric Drew Feldman, Rick Snyder, Phillip Johnston, Jesse Krakow, Mari Conti, Vernon Reid, Qian Yi, Anton Fier, Jon Langford, Tony Maimone, Ninet Tayeb, Anath Benais, Bob Holman, Greg Cohen, Piers Faccini, Ensemble Kameleon, Marc Ribot, Dean Bowman, Jennifer Charles, Lee Ranaldo, Mary Margaret O'Hara, John Zorn, Peter Stampfel, Patti Smith, Lenny Kaye, Jon Spencer, Mike Edison, Kevin Coyne, Italian music stars Vinicio Capposella, Enrico Ruggeri, Fausto Mesolella and Alessio Franchini, Riz Maslen, Claudia Brucken (Propaganda), Paul Humphreys (OMD).
 Future Sound of London, Joan Osborne (Gary co wrote Joan's Grammy nominated song "Spider Web" from her triple platinum album "Relish"), Najma Ahktar, Bernie Worrell, Haydee and Suylen Milanes, Los Van Van, Sexto Sentido, Mo Hai Jin, Sally Kwok, Jerry Harrison, Karsh Kale, Essra Mohawk, Matthew Sweet, Iggy Pop, Van Dyke Parks, Dead Combo, Adrian Sherwood, Boris Grebentchikov, Eric Mingus, Richard Barone, Kate and Anna McGarrigle, Bob Neuwirth, Geoff Muldaur, John Sebastian, Allen Ginsberg, Nona Hendryx, DJ Spooky, Damo Suzuki and Michael Karoli (Can), Dr. John, Graham Parker, Bob Weir, David Krakauer, Frank London, Steve Bernstein's Sex Mob, Medeski Martin and Wood, Tanger, Jean Francois Pauvros, Min Xiao Fen, Sonya Cohen, Celest Chong, Jonathan Kane, Jozef Van Wissem, Fred Schneider (B 52s), Warren Haynes (Allman Brothers, Gov't.
-Mule), Salman Ahmad (Junoon), Dibyarka Chatterjee, DG307, Lou Pallo and the Les Paul Trio, Jamie Saft, Bobby Previte, Richard Mader, Pavel Ryba, Orlando Sanchez "Cubajazz", Danae Blanco, Vrat Brabenec of the Plastic People, Pavel Zajicek of DG307, David Konopnicki and Autoryno, Project Object, The Magic Band (John French, Denny Walley, Rockette Morton and Michael Traylor), Jann Klose, The Metropole Orchestra, Co de Kloet, Amanda Palmer, Mother Falcon, Anne Waldman, Lukas Ligeti, Genesis P. Orridge and many others.
+Mule), Salman Ahmad (Junoon), Dibyarka Chatterjee, DG307, Lou Pallo and the Les Paul Trio, Jamie Saft, Bobby Previte, Richard Mader, Pavel Ryba, Orlando Sanchez "Cubajazz", Danae Blanco, Vrat Brabenec of the Plastic People, Pavel Zajicek of DG307, David Konopnicki and Autoryno, Project Object, The Magic Band (John French, Denny Walley, Rockette Morton and Michael Traylor), Jann Klose, The Metropole Orchestra, Co de Kloet, Amanda Palmer, Mother Falcon, Anne Waldman, Lukas Ligeti, Emir Kusturica and the No Smoking Orchestra, Genesis P. Orridge and many others.